Cuba's president meets CEO of Russia's Rosneft amid fuel shortage

 Hours-long lines for food, fuel and medicine have ravaged the island and contributed to a mass exodus of Cubans in the past year, many headed north to the United States.

-Russia in February gave Cuba an "emergency" donation of 25,000 tons of wheat to combat shortages on the island, the second such gift in a year and a sign of deepening ties between the two long-time allies.
+Russia in February gave Cuba an "emergency" donation of 25,000 tons of wheat to combat shortages on the island, the second such gift in a year.

 Russia, hit by Western sanctions over the conflict in Ukraine, is looking to strengthen political and economic ties with other countries opposed to what it calls U.S. hegemony.